CorndelWithSoftwire/DevOps-Course-Starter/README.md

 to check everything is working  you can use the unit tests to prove get_items is presenting the information correctly.

 if not already install pytest then poetry run pytest in the command terminal

+MODULE 5

+Dockerfile:
+RUN poetry config virtualenvs.create false - this is because virtualenvs is included automatically but not needed as docker is in isolation.
+RUN poetry install --without dev to exclude dependancy from instalation